Here is a collection of my favorite Omaha restaurants and shops that are locally owned!

 M’s Pub in The Old Market

 Plank Seafood & Provisions – Owned by Flagship Restaurant Group, Plank is a relatively new addition to The Old Market.
-They have great seafood offerings, and we love their happy hour for oysters and other small bites.
+They have really great fresh seafood offerings, and we love their happy hour for oysters and other small bites.

 Blue Sushi – Also part of the Flagship Restaurant Group, it’s one of our favorite sushi spots in Omaha.
 We tend to go to the location out west (baby blue), but the downtown version is equally as good!
-The food is always extremely fresh (despite Omaha being in the middle of the country) and they have an extensive selection of martinis and other drinks (most of which are on their happy hour menu, with many of their sushi rolls and appetizers).
+The food is always extremely fresh (despite Omaha being in the middle of the country) and they have an extensive selection of martinis and other cocktails (most of which are on their happy hour menu, with many of their sushi rolls and appetizers).